Juanita Nielsen's House: History

-The "Eora people" was the name given to the coastal Aborigines around Sydney.
-Central Sydney is therefore often referred to as "Eora Country".
-Within the City of Sydney local government area, the traditional owners are the Cadigal and Wangal bands of the Eora.
-With the invasion of the Sydney region, the Cadigal and Wangal people were decimated but there are descendants still living in Sydney today.

 202 Victoria Street is one of a group of three terraces erected in the 1850s on the former Telford Lodge estate in Darlinghurst.

 In 1828 Governor Darling assigned to his senior government officials 15 exclusive villa estates on land he had subdivided from the governor's former reserve which lay immediately east of the town boundary of Sydney.
 This area was initially named Woolloomooloo Heights and later renamed Darlinghurst.

 A condition of the land grants was the building of a villa.
 In 1829, the deceased Colonial Treasurer's grant was reassigned to Edward Hallen (1803–80), a draughtsman to the Surveyor General.
 Hallen built his villa, Telford Lodge, in 1832.
 (The building survives in a much modified form, on Brougham Street, Potts Point).

 Darling's plans for the establishment of exclusive villa estates on the eastern boundary of Sydney were short-lived.
 Subdivision of these estates began in the early 1840s, driven by the onset of the colony's first economic downturn coupled with an increasing demand for land for housing from Sydney's rapidly growing population.

 Hallen was among the first of the villa landowners to subdivide his holding and sell his villa.
 Subdivision of the Telford Lodge estate between 1841 and 1843 created the northern end of Victoria Street which was included within the boundaries of the newly created City of Sydney in 1842.
 Victoria Street was aligned in 1848 and by 1854 allotments had been set out on both sides of the street.
 Larger lots were created at the northern end of Victoria Street, for residences with harbour views.
 The southern end of Victoria Street (towards William Street) was characterised by small narrow lots for workers cottages and terraces.
 By 1854 the allotments immediately south of No. 202 had been built on.

 Victoria Street was renumbered in the 1870s.
 From the mid 1850s until 1870 the three terraces at 198-202 Victoria Street were numbered as 204-208.
 The City of Sydney Rate and Valuation records indicate that Nos 204-208 Victoria Street were constructed between 1855 and 1858.
 They were in common ownership and are described as two storey "brick and shingled" with two rooms.
 The 1865 Trigonometrical Survey shows the three terraces built flush to the street with no verandah and each with an outhouse (toilet) in the rear yard.